huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/user/README.md

 #### Completing Building Through the build.sh Script

-This command is used to compile a project created in one-click, implementing synthesis, placing and routing, PR verification, and bit file generation , and RTL building.
+This command is used to compile a project created in one-click mode, implementing synthesis, placing and routing, PR verification, and bit file generation , and RTL building.
 If the RTL building in one-click mode has been done for a user project, this command can also be used for single-step execution of a compilation task.

 For details, see [usr_prj0 Building Guide](./usr_prj0/README.md).

-#### Uploading a bit File
+#### Uploading a .bit File

 After the RTL building, the generated binary files are stored in the `$WORK_DIR/hardware/vivado_design/user/usr_prjxx/prj/build/checkpoints/to_facs` directory.
 The folder contains the following files: